albertbuchard/paramBox/README.md

 	</script>

-A div containing the ParamBox is automatically added to the document's body, to show/hide it, press Shift + P.
+A div containing the ParamBox is automatically added to the document's body, to show/hide it, press Shift + P. You ight want to change the url of your imports.

 ## Classes